openrndr/orx/orx-noise/README.md

 represented as a sphere and positioned in 3D space based on the quasirandom sequence values.

 The visualization setup includes:
-- Configuration of application window size to 720x720.
 - Usage of an orbital camera for interactive 3D navigation.
 - Creation of a reusable sphere mesh with a specified radius.
 - Generation of quasirandom points in 3D space using the `rSeq3D` function.